Beijing Travel Tips 2025: Things to Know Before You Go

 What to buy in Beijing - Beijing shopping tips

-There are many famed market places or malls in Beijing and shopping brings really great fun in this big city.
+There are many famed malls and market places in Beijing and shopping brings really great fun in this big city.
 There is great variety of clothes, toys, watches, DVDs, jewelries at local shops.To avoid being ripped off, always bargain for the desired items (except at the major department stores); when shopping at street-sides shops near tourist sites you could quote the price to 10% of the original.
 Generally the shopkeepers will give a counter offer but straight faced and maintain your price with big smiles.To keep it easy, just stick to your price and pretend walk away; and if you felt the price too high or something unusual just walk away and shop around.

-Fakes goods are easy to find although government has tried fair efforts; many a famous brand name, like Tommy, Gucci, Fendi, Prada, Adidas, Reebok, Nike, etc. Some of the fakes are obviously just a plain sweat shirt with a Versace logo embroidered across it.Do not be fooled.Don't pay anything like the brand name price, just offer your quote based on its quality.
+Fakes goods are easy to find although government has tried fair efforts; many a famous brand name, like Tommy, Gucci, Fendi, Prada, Adidas, Reebok, Nike, etc. Some of the fakes are obviously just a plain sweat shirt with a Versace logo embroidered across it.Do not be fooled.
+Don't pay anything like the brand name price, just offer your quote based on its quality.
 The most popular places for shopping in Beijing are, Xiushui(Silk) Market, Hongqiong Market, Wangfujing street, Panjiayuan Market, Xidan, Qianmen Street, etc.

 Eating in Beijing

 Beijing is a city full of ancient relics as well as great foods around.
-Eating in Beijing range from the simple street stand to the small family owned restaurant or the big imported chain stores.Local Beijing Cuisine is a cooking style based on Shangdong cuisine and the essences of the imperial cuisine of Ming and Qing dynasties; Beijing dishes are soft, crisp, fresh and tender prepared in different ways of frying.Beijing Roast Duck is the represent ivies of Beijing food, which is mostly prized for the thin, crispy skin, though the meat is fat, it is tender and tasty, not greasy.
-Delicious regional cuisine, from Sichuan Smoked Duck to Cantonese Snake Soup, can be accompanied by Tsingtao beer, tea or wines from around the world.
+We suggest you try authentic Chinese cuisine in Beijing.
+Eating in Beijing range from the simple street stand to the small family owned restaurant or the big imported chain stores.
+Local Beijing Cuisine is a cooking style based on Shangdong cuisine and the essences of the imperial cuisine of Ming and Qing dynasties; Beijing dishes are soft, crisp, fresh and tender prepared in different ways of frying.

 Nightlife in Beijing

-Beijing offers varied amusement at night,
+Beijing offers varied amusement at night.

 There also some fun and interesting shows available at night, like Pecking Opera, Kungfu Show and acrobatics.
 Pecking Opera is the traditional opera in Beijing; actors have various colors painted on their face in the show, reflecting each character's heart.
 Except the colorful makeup, there are many different bright costume and exaggerated eye movements and body gestures, dancing and acrobatic jumps with fans or swords are common.
 Laoshe Tea House is another place to experience Chinese traditional culture with superb tea cuisine and impressive performances.
 Kungfu, acrobatics, dance, and tea ceremony will be shown everyday.